fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 If you encounter any unexpected behavior or have questions about these changes, please reach out to our support team or visit the FusionCharts [support page](https://www.fusioncharts.com/contact-support).

-For additional details, kindly refer to our [Changelog](https://www.fusioncharts.com/dev/upgrading/change-log/), [What’s New page](https://www.fusioncharts.com/dev/upgrading/whats-new), and our [release blog post](https://www.fusioncharts.com/blog/announcing-fusioncharts-v4-1-elevate-your-data-visualization-experience).
+For additional details, kindly refer to our [Changelog](https://www.fusioncharts.com/dev/upgrading/change-log/), and [What’s New page](https://www.fusioncharts.com/dev/upgrading/whats-new).